 Once a military outpost, Fort De Soto Park is spread over five interconnected islands (or keys), and 1,136 acres.
 Whether your adventure includes beaches, snorkeling, an island excursion or hiking, biking and camping … one visit to Fort De Soto and you’ll see why it’s been voted the nation’s #1 beach.

 As if exploring the seven miles of waterfront and beaches isn’t enough, a plethora of kayaks and canoes are available to rent at Topwater Kayak Outpost.
-Explore a 2.25-mile canoe trail, where you may spot manatees, egrets and dolphins on a self-guided eco-tour that includes a guidebook about the wildlife and history you may see along the way.
+Explore a 2.25-mile paddling trail, where you may spot manatees, egrets and dolphins on a self-guided eco-tour.
 Solo kayak/canoe rentals are $23 (one-hour), $29 (two-hour), $39 (four-hour), or $55 for full day.
-Double kayaks/canoe rentals are $30 (one-hour), $40 (two-hour), $55 (four-hour), or $70 full day.
+Tandem rentals are $30 (one-hour), $40 (two-hour), $55 (four-hour), or $70 full day.

 If boating and fishing are your water sport of choice there is a boat ramp with ample floating docks and two fishing piers with bait and concession within the park.

-Furry friends are welcome to splash and play too, and the Fort De Soto dog park is one of the few that allows your pets on the beach (in designated areas).
+Furry friends are welcome to splash and play, too.
+The Fort De Soto Dog Park is one of the few that allows your pets on the beach (in designated areas).
 It includes two fenced areas for large and small dogs and includes watering stations so your pooch can stay hydrated.

 Hiking, Biking & Camping

-A seven-mile paved trail (no motorized vehicles) connecting the beaches, a boat ramp and the camping area, is a perfect place for a stroll, inline skating or to peddle one of the many available bikes for rent.
+A seven-mile paved trail (no motorized vehicles) connects the beaches, a boat ramp and the camping area.
+Take a stroll or cruise around on one of the many available bikes for rent.
 Bicycles, tandem bikes and multi-passenger bikes that seat up to eight are available within the park.
 Prices range from $8 to $27 an hour depending on the type of rental.

 If an overnight trip into nature sounds like the perfect way to end a day of trekking through the woods, Fort De Soto also offers camping and has 238 sites available.
 Reservations are required.

 No date at Fort De Soto would be complete without a ferry ride out to the pristine island paradise of Egmont Key.
-Leaving from Fort De Soto’s Bay Pier, the 30-minute ferry ride gives its passengers a chance at spotting dolphins, sea turtles and sometimes manatees.
-Once at Egmont Key, you can choose to enjoy the beaches and splash in the crystal blue waters, grab a bucket and do some shelling, explore Fort Dade (existing since the Spanish American War), or even book a snorkeling cruise.
+Leaving from Fort De Soto’s Bay Pier, the 30-minute ferry ride gives you a chance at spotting dolphins, sea turtles and sometimes manatees.
+Once at Egmont Key, enjoy the beaches and splash in the crystal blue waters, grab a bucket and do some shelling, explore Fort Dade (existing since the Spanish American War), or even book a snorkeling cruise.

 During the snorkeling cruise divers will be in the water approximately one hour and have the opportunity to dive the sunken ruins of Fort Dade, or the grass flatbeds teaming with sea life (depending on weather and tides).
-Snorkeling is $15 per person plus $5 to rent a mask, snorkel and fins, and can be booked during the ferry ride out to Egmont.
+Snorkeling can be booked during the ferry ride out to Egmont.

-The ferry operates daily in Spring and Summer and nearly every day in the Fall and Winter.
-Due to its popularity, an advanced reservation is recommended and can be made by calling: 727-398-6577.
+The ferry operates daily in spring and summer and nearly every day in the fall and winter.
+Due to its popularity, an advanced reservation is recommended and can be made online here.

-The island is also home to a protected nature preserve, so there are no concessions or bathrooms on the island, however, a walk back to the ferry will provide both.
-Since there is no shop on the island, be sure to pack your water and sunscreen.
-In addition, a box lunch can be purchased for $9.99.
+The island is also home to a protected nature preserve, so there are no concessions or bathrooms on the island.
+However, a walk back to the ferry will provide both.
+Since there is no shop on the island, be sure to pack your own water and food and bring sunscreen.
 More information can be found on the Egmont Key website.